Morning, Thursday, 31st October 2019

 We expect discussion on enforcement and regulation, lessons learnt, and the implications for business practice, data use and digital marketing going forward.

-There will also be discussion on the future of free movement of data post-Brexit and the potential impact of forthcoming European Commission ePrivacy Regulation on the sector.
+Attendees will also assess the future of free movement of data post-Brexit and the potential impact of forthcoming European Commission ePrivacy Regulation on the sector.

 With recent research finding that trust in charities has significantly decreased in the past three years, delegates will discuss how to improve trust in the sector amongst the public and potential donors.